openintegrationhub/Data-and-Domain-Models/DataModels/DataModels.md

 The OIH specifies JSON as the format that data is processed with.
 Accordingly,

-* __[JSON Schema](http://json-schema.org) is the given format to describe MDMs__
+* __[JSON Schema](http://json-schema.org) is the given format to describe OIH Data-Models__

 in a way an OIH instance is able to validate data at runtime.
-And, as MDMs are split into sub-models and the records of those sub-models must be processable independently,
+And, as OIH Data-Models are split into sub-models and the records of those sub-models must be processable independently,

-* __for every sub-model of an MDM there must be a _seperate_ JSON schema describing the entity or aggregate.__
+* __for every sub-model of an OIH Data-Model there must be a _seperate_ JSON schema describing the entity or aggregate.__

 As there are situations where entities are reused in (i.e. are part of) two or more aggregates, it is of course adequat to encapsulate those entities in an additional schema file and reference them from the several sub-models to avoid redundancy.

-### Making a sub-model of an MDM an OIH Data Record on the schema level
+### Making a sub-model of an OIH Data-Model an OIH Data Record on the schema level

 There is a predefined JSON-Schema defining the OIHDataRecord (s. [oih-data-record.json](../src/main/schema/oih-data-record.json)).

-* __Every sub-model of an MDM must reference the OIHDataRecord schema and "inherit" from the defined type.__
+* __Every sub-model of an OIH Data-Model must reference the OIHDataRecord schema and "inherit" from the defined type.__

 This is done by adding an `allOf`-element to every sub-model's schema: